BenH11235/VorpalSpyglass/README.md

-Contributed By Check Point Software Technologies LTD.
+Contributed By Check Point Software Technologies LTD. As seen at 32C3.

 # Vorpal Spyglass